mathewhany/guc-cms-todoist/README.md

     pip install -r requirements.txt

 # Usage
+## Windows
 Just run the `cms-notify.bat` file.
 Or even better, just create a desktop shortcut for it, and whenever you want to check any changes to the CMS, just open that desktop shortcut.
+## Mac / Linux
+    python main.py

 # Resetting password
 If you changed the password of your GUC account, you would have to delete `config.pkl` and run the script again.
 It will ask you for your password again.